-Do you have the right roadside safety gear should you get into an accident, have a breakdown or just need to pull over to the side of the road?
-This comprehensive RV roadside emergency and safety gear guide will help keep you and your RV safe on the road.
+Do you have the right roadside safety gear for your RV should you get into an accident or have a breakdown?
+If not, it’s imperative that you read this comprehensive roadside emergency safety gear guide that will help keep you and your RV safe on the side of the road.

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.